someeeen/PREDICT-Multi-Agent-Simulation/README.md

    - By default, you can refer to the instructions in `faiss/README.md` to complete the embedding process and build the database.

 - **Alternative Methods**
-   - While FAISS is a common choice for creating the embedding database, you are free to use other embedding storage methods that fit your requirements
+   - While FAISS is a common choice for creating the embedding database, you are free to use other embedding storage methods that fit your requirements.

 - **Purpose of the Database**
    - The database is used for **RAG (Retrieve-then-Generate)** to retrieve 'similar context,' as described in the paper.